-The Centralized Infractions Bureau (CIB) will find your ticket information for you.
+The Centralized Infractions Bureau (CIB) will find your Connecticut traffic ticket information for you.
 Just call the CIB at (860) 263-2750 (Monday through Friday, 9 a.m. to 5 p.m.) or e-mail the agency at Centralized.InfractionsBureau@jud.ct.gov.
 Be sure to include your full name and date of birth.

 Whether you call or e-mail the CT CIB, you can find ticket information such as:

 - Your traffic ticket's “Answer Date."

-- The exact traffic ticket fine (and any other costs).
+- The exact CT traffic ticket fine (and any other costs).

 - Whether it's an infraction or a violation and, if it's a violation, whether you must appear in court.

 This information will help you avoid additional fines and penalties as well as determine your next course of action.

 Once you obtain your lost ticket information, you can plead to your CT traffic ticket in one of two ways:

-When you plead no contest and pay your fine, you can pay online or by mail and put the situation behind you.
+When you plead "no contest," you can pay your traffic ticket fine online or by mail and put the situation behind you.
 The CT Department of Motor Vehicles (DMV) won't even add any points to your driving record.
 (Your violation will still appear on your CT driving record.)
 You may want to get in touch with your local CT DMV office if you have any further questions.

-Pleading not guilty means fighting the ticket in court which entails scheduling and preparing for a hearing, going before a judge, and pleading your case.
+Pleading "not guilty" means fighting the traffic ticket in court which entails scheduling and preparing for a hearing, going before a judge, and pleading your case.
 Once you have details from your lost traffic ticket, you'll be able to determine how to proceed.

-NOTE: If your ticket is a violation, as opposed to an infraction, you might have to appear in court no matter how you plan to plead.
+NOTE: If your traffic ticket is a violation, as opposed to an infraction, you might have to appear in traffic court no matter how you plan to plead.

 (Plead Nolo Contendere or No Contest)